Gab-Domingo/weather-app-python/README.md

 # Weather App

-A web application built with Flask that displays weather information based on latitude and longitude coordinates.
+A web application built with Flask that displays weather information based on city name.
 The app provides current weather data through an interactive interface.

 ## Features

-- Get real-time weather data using geographical coordinates
+- Get real-time weather data by searching for any city name
 - Clean and responsive user interface
 - Visual representation of weather conditions
 - Support for temperature, humidity, wind speed, and other weather metrics